David Hasselhoff’s Daughter’s DUI Arrest Amid ‘Baywatch’ Disappointment

 Life has been going well for Hasselhoff and his daughters lately, and this is tough news for him to process.
 The Sun wrote that The Hoff was caught on camera this weekend outside a sunny Miami hotel smooching with his girlfriend of six years.
 The two were happy and about to head out for the premiere of the new Baywatch movie.

 Unfortunately, David was disappointed in the reboot and slammed it as “not Baywatch.”

 After watching the movie, The Hoff told reporters, “You can’t re-create David Hasselhoff.”

 “It’s funny, it’s pushing the envelope, but it’s not Baywatch – and I say that with a great amount of respect but a great amount of work that I put into Baywatch.”

-Recreating himself is exactly what David has tried to do as he works towards sobriety and staying away from getting hit with DUIs of his own.
-Getting the news of his daughter’s DUI on top of the irritation he felt about the new Baywatch can’t be a good thing for his peace of mind.
+Recreating himself is exactly what David has tried to do as he works toward sobriety and staying away from getting hit with DUIs of his own.
+Getting the news of his daughter’s DUI on top of the irritation he felt about the new Baywatch movie can’t be a good thing for his peace of mind.

 It’s a bad week for celebrity drunk drivers.
 Only a few days ago, Utah KUTV news anchor Shauna Lake’s DUI arrest made headlines.
 The Salt Lake Tribune ran a story about the “level of glee” people show when someone they know gets publicly humiliated.